Myths and Facts About Butterfly Host Plants

 Plant it and they will come.
 Believe it or not, it really is that simple when it comes to butterfly host plants.
 Scatter dill seeds among your lovely pink cosmos, and soon you’ll see swallowtails.
 Plant a patch of milkweed, and you’re bound to get monarchs.
 Got an out-of-the-way corner for nettles?
 Get ready to welcome red admirals.
-Butterfly gardening truly is this easy, but it’s often confusing.
-Myths about butterfly plants abound, so let’s set the story straight.
+Butterfly gardening truly is this easy, but myths abound, so let’s set the story straight.

-MYTH: The best way to get more butterflies in my yard is to plant plenty of nectar flowers.
+MYTH: The best way to get more butterflies in my yard is to plant nectar flowers.

-MYTH: Habitats such as forests, meadows and marshes aren’t necessary to butterflies, since they’re always flitting about looking for flowers.
+MYTH: Habitats such as forests, meadows and marshes aren’t necessary for butterflies, since they’re always flitting about looking for flowers.

 TRUTH: Sure, butterflies may range miles afield to visit flowers.
 But when it’s time to start the next generation, many species are highly dependent on a particular kind of habitat.
 This is often where the plants that their caterpillars eat are found.
 For butterflies, it’s host plants that determine the place they call home.
 Some, such as painted ladies (hosts: thistles, mallows, various legumes) and viceroys (hosts: willows and poplars), range widely.
 Other butterflies, including many species that are in decline, rely on host plants that grow only in certain areas.
 The gorgeous black-and-white zebra swallowtail, for instance, needs young pawpaw trees to support its brood, so it’s found near the moist, low woods where the trees grow.
 The Baltimore checkerspot is a wetland species, because that’s where one of its favorite host plants, turtlehead (Chelone glabra), naturally grows.

 Don’t forget to grow late-blooming fall flowers that attract butterflies.